lsu-ddem/pathways-site/content/1_IntroToCoding/2_MakingThings_Happen/3_Lesson_3/index.md

 ## Understanding For Loops

-A for loop is a
+The following logic chart breaks down the basic concept behind how a for loop works:

 {{<mermaid align="center">}}
 graph TD